Toucanfan/versacores/readme.txt

 e.g. .depend_on("silicom/communication/i2c_controller")

 If a core from a specific repo is desired, the lookup mechanism can also be overriden in the call to .depend_on().

+It should be possible to generate a core on the command line, without hooking into the simpl flow.